 Oxford Tabla at the Pitt Rivers Museum

-Over the last few years we were invited into the Pitt Rivers Museum last year and in 2018 to do performances and demonstrations on tabla, which all finished with “hands-on-tabla” sessions where people were able to try out the basic sounds of tabla.
+Over the last few years we were invited into the Pitt Rivers Museum to do performances and demonstrations on tabla, which all finished with “hands-on” sessions where people were able to try out tabla for themselves.

 Please see below photos taken by Andy McLellan of PRM during our July 2018 demonstration and workshop.